MarketSquare/robotframework-openapi-libcore/docs/README.md

 # OpenApiLibCore for Robot Framework

+> OpenApiLibCore has moved!
+Please head over to https://github.com/MarketSquare/robotframework-openapitools for the latest version!

 The OpenApiLibCore library is a utility library that is meant to simplify creation of other Robot Framework libraries for API testing based on the information in an OpenAPI document (also known as Swagger document).